Iron-Ham/hesham8.github.io/_posts/2015-10-14-jdbc-basics.md

 import java.sql.*; //JUST for the purpose of THIS demo.
 Don't actually do this in YOUR code!

 class MyClass {
-  static final URL = "jdbc:sqlite:myawesomedb"
+  static final URL = "jdbc:sqlite:myawesomedb";

   public static void main(String[] args) {
     Connection c;